Ninth grade

 Ninth grade (also 9th or Grade 9) is the ninth year of formal or compulsory education in some countries.
-It is generally part of high school or secondary school depending on country.
-Students in ninth grade are usually 14-15 years old.
+It is generally part of high school or secondary school depending on the country.
+Students in ninth grade are usually 14–15 years old.

 Afghanistan

 In Afghanistan, ninth grade is the third year of secondary school, which starts in seventh grade.
 Under the 2004 Constitution of Afghanistan, education up to ninth grade (about age 15) was compulsory.
-In 2013, it was noted that students were generally gender-segregated by ninth grade, with female students taught by female teachers.
+In 2013, students were generally gender-segregated by ninth grade, with female students taught by female teachers.

 In 2021, the Taliban abolished the 2004 constitution and banned female students from attending secondary school.
-In March 2022, the Taliban announced that secondary schools would reopen for girls but closed them again very soon after.
+In March 2022, the Taliban announced that secondary schools would reopen for girls but closed them again soon after.

+Brazil

+In Brazil, grade 9 (9º Ano or 9ª Série) is the fourth and last year of middle school.
+It is the nono ano do Ensino Fundamental II.

 Canada

 In Canada, the equivalent is Grade 9.
-In most of Canada, Grade 9 is either the last year of junior high school or the first year of high school depending on province and students are typically about age 15.
+In most of Canada, Grade 9 is the last year of junior high school or the first year of high school depending on province and students are typically about age 15.
 In Quebec, however, Grade 9 is the middle year of its five-year high school program.